 Midwest Institute will consider credit from other institutions accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).
 Credit approval is at the discretion of the school.
 Although considered courses may appear similar they may not be equivalent to courses in our programs.
-Due to the nature of our certificate programs it is unlikely credits will transfer.
-In order for credits to be considered students must sign a transcript release form.
+Due to the nature of our programs it is unlikely credits will transfer.
+In order for credits to be considered students must sign a transcript release form or provide transcripts to the school to be considered.